 If students wish to change their Engagement Areas or their plans after submission of their application, participants may request the change from the GGSS program administrators.

-For assistance in planning your application, see the Engagement Areas Checklist .
+For assistance in planning your application, see the Engagement Area Requirements.

 Students must complete 3 of the 5 required components.
 After completing each of the 3 selected Engagement Areas, the student will submit supporting evidence (e.g., completed courses or service documented on student's ServScript records) and respond to prompts to demonstrate how these learning activities have impacted their college experience.

 For details on each engagement area and required criteria, visit the Engagement Area tab in the top menu bar.

 Reflections are submitted in the GGSS portal and approved by Area Approvers in each engagement area.
 If the student's reflection does not meet all 4 areas of learning as shown in the grading rubric, a revision is required.
 The student only has one additional attempt to revise their reflection in order to complete the engagement area.
 The student may contact their Area Approver if the submission needs revision and clarification is needed on the feedback.
 If the student's revised reflection is denied again, they will not be able to complete the Garnet and Gold Scholar Society.

 If the student's reflection is not approved, they have one week to revise and resubmit.
 They only have one chance to revise.
 If the reflection is rejected a second time, they must submit a formal appeal if they wish to remain in the Program.

 The Synthesis Reflection gives students the opportunity to reflect on the three submitted experiences and explain in their own words how the three experiences are related, how they have developed leadership, professional, citizenship and/or research skills through those experiences and how the student collaborated with others during these experiences.
-It should document perception, awareness and knowledge about the three areas and their interconnectedness.
-The student's Overall Program Advisor reviews the completed reflection.
+It should document perception, awareness and knowledge about the three areas as well as how they are interconnected.
+The student's Overall Program Advisor or a selected Synthesis Reviewer reviews the completed reflection.
 Visit the Synthesis page for more information.